 Julie and Don Sager’s son, Adam was unknowingly exposed to asbestos dust when he was 18 months old.

-At 26, a fit and seemingly healthy Adam was training for the martial arts world championships, when he first developed symptoms of the asbestos disease, Mesothelioma.
-He died just six months later.
+At 24, a fit and seemingly healthy Adam was training for the martial arts world championships, when he first developed symptoms of the asbestos disease, mesothelioma.
+He died just 10 months later at 25 years old.